John Light Napier: Later career

-Following his defeat in the 1982 election, Napier returned to the private practice of law in Bennettsville, until 1986, when President Ronald Reagan appointed him as judge in the United States Claims Court.
-He resigned from the court in 1989 and returned to private practice.
 In 1992 he served as special outside counsel in the House Committee on House Administration’s investigation of the Congressional Post Office scandal.

 In private practice, he served as special outside counsel to the House of Representatives' committee investigating the US House Post Office scandal.
 His later career has involved a national law and governmental relations practice in Washington and the Carolinas which has included representation of national associations, state and local government entities, private industry, as well as individuals in a wide variety of governmental issues.